Tropical enumeration of curves in blowups of the projective plane: Reconstructing the absolute Gromov--Witten invariants from the relative invariants

+To relate our relative Gromov--Witten invariants to the absolute Gromov-Witten invariants of the $n$-fold blowup of $\mathbb CP^{2}$, we shall consider a degeneration of this manifold --- we will then use our relative Gromov-Witten invariants as an essential ingredient in a tropical gluing formula reconstructing the Gromov--Witten invariants of our $n$-fold blowup.
+As a warmup, we will first describe a corresponding degeneration of $\mathbb CP^{2}$.

 Consider the moment map of $\mathbb CP^{2}$ with the standard torus action.
-We may subdivide this moment map as below by rays in the directions $(-1,1)$, $(1,0)$, and $(k,-1)$ for all integers $k\in [-n+1,1]$ so that all the downward pointing rays intersect the lower edge of the moment map.
+We can subdivide the image of the moment map as in Figure \ref{pic1} using rays in the directions $(-1,1)$, $(1,0)$, and $(k,-1)$ for all integers $k\in [-n+1,1]$, while ensuring that all the downward pointing rays intersect the lower edge of the moment polytope.

-There exists complex toric degeneration of $\mathbb CP^{2}$ with degenerate fiber consisting of a union of toric manifolds with moment maps the pieces of the subdivided triangle above, glued along boundary divisors as above.
-The particular toric degeneration chosen shall not be important for us, and it is not important that this degeneration is toric, only that it is log smooth.
+There exists a toric degeneration of $\mathbb CP^{2}$ with degenerate fiber consisting of a union of toric manifolds with moment polytopes the pieces of the subdivided triangle in Figure \ref{pic1}, glued along boundary divisors as in this figure.
+So that we can apply the explosion functor, we want this degeneration to be log smooth when given an appropriate log structure.

-One choice is constructed as follows: Consider a dual polytope $P$ to the above set of rays.
-In other words, consider a convex polygon $P$ with edges orthogonal to the above rays.
+\begin{construction} Consider a dual polytope $P$ to the set of dotted rays in Figure \ref{pic1} --- in other words, consider a convex polygon $P$ with edges orthogonal to the above rays.
 Choose $P$ to have integral vertices.
-Then consider the toric partial compactification $X$ of $(\mathbb C^{*})^{3}$ given by the fan consisting of \begin{itemize} \item the cone over $P$, (when $P$ is placed in the plane with first coordinate $1$), \item the cone formed by $(0,-1,0), (0,1,1)$ and the top right vertex of $P$, \item the cone formed $(0,1,1)$, $(0,0,-1)$ and the other right hand vertex of $P$, \item the cone formed by $(0,0,-1)$, $(0,-1,0)$ and top left vertex of $P$, \item the cone formed by the right hand face of $P$ and $(0,1,1)$ \item the cone formed by the top left face of $P$ and $(0,-1,0)$ \item and the cones formed by $(0,0,-1)$ and all the lower faces of $P$ \end{itemize} Projection of $X$ to the first coordinate gives the required toric degeneration.
+Then consider the toric partial compactification $X$ of $(\mathbb C^{*})^{3}$ given by the fan consisting of \begin{itemize} \item the cone over $P$, when $P$ is placed in the plane with first coordinate $1$, \item the cone formed by $(0,-1,0), (0,1,1)$ and the top right vertex of $P$, \item the cone formed $(0,1,1)$, $(0,0,-1)$ and the other righthand vertex of $P$, \item the cone formed by $(0,0,-1)$, $(0,-1,0)$ and top left vertex of $P$, \item the cone formed by the righthand face of $P$ and $(0,1,1)$, \item the cone formed by the top left face of $P$ and $(0,-1,0)$, \item and the cones formed by $(0,0,-1)$ and all the lower faces of $P$. \end{itemize} Projection of $X$ to the first coordinate gives the required toric degeneration. \end{construction}